Free Tips for Training a Puppy

 Published Date: December 16, 2016

-They had two primary concerns; first that Huxley was playing too roughly with the puppy and seemed almost infatuated with her.
+They had two main concerns.
+First, Huxley was playing too roughly with the puppy.
+He also seemed very infatuated with her.
 The second concern was the possibility of Huxley’s anxious behaviors transferring to the pup.

-Huxley was animated when I arrived for the session so I spent a few monies working to calm him down so he could relax and allow me to work with Olive.
+Huxley was lively when I got there for the session.
+I spent some time calming him down.
+This helped him relax so I could work with Olive.
 It took a couple of minutes, lots of treats and a cow’s ear, but soon enough Huxley was content to lay on his perch and get a good chew in.

-Because Olive started to do the pity dance as soon as we got started, I started things off with some potty training tips and suggestions.
+Since Olive began doing the potty dance right away, I kicked off the session with some potty training tips and suggestions.

 A few additional potty training secrets:

-• Puppies do not achieve consistent bladder control until 12 weeks so that is the soonest you could possibly expect a pup to be able to be house trained.
+• Puppies usually do not gain steady bladder control until they are 12 weeks old.
+This means that 12 weeks is the earliest you can expect a puppy to be house trained.
 This is why you should plan on taking a young pup out at least once every hour.

 • Most puppies achieve house training around five months of age.

-• Never scold a pup for eliminating in front of you, even if its inside.
-This often makes potty training more difficult as it causes the pup to avoid alerting human when they need to go and instead find a place to hide and eliminate.
+• Never scold a pup for eliminating in front of you, even if it’s inside.
+This often makes potty training harder.
+The pup may avoid telling humans when they need to go.
+Instead, they might find a place to hide and go there.

 • Focus on positive potty training; rewarding for successful eliminations.

-• The three times puppies are most apt to need to go; 10 minutes after the start of a play session, 15 minutes after eating and immediately after waking up.
-Taking Olive outside after any of these three times will help accelerate the puppy potty training process.
+• Taking Olive outside after any of these three times will help accelerate the puppy potty training process.

-• If a puppy is occupied then suddenly gets up and runs across the room unprovoked, this often means the pup needs to have a solid bowel movement.
+• If a puppy is busy and suddenly gets up to run across the room, it often means the pup needs to poop.

-• A good bedtime strategy during puppy potty training is to stop feeding the pup at least three hours before bed and to remove water access an hour prior to turning in for the night.
+• A good bedtime plan for puppy potty training is to stop feeding the puppy at least three hours before bed.
+Also, remove water access one hour before bedtime.

 After wrapping up the potty training, I turned my attention to Olive’s current state of development.
-Puppies go thought a few Fear Periods.
-During these periods, puppies are susceptible to single event learning where one single experience can impact and stay with the dog for the rest of its life.
+Puppies go through a few Fear Periods.
+During these periods, puppies are susceptible to single event learning where one single experience can impact and stay with the dog for the rest of their life.

 During a fear period, you want to avoid taking any chances on activities and encounters that may not be positive.

-As I was wrapping up the CSP discussion, the family’s mother asked if this would help Olive avoid the fearful reaction to the vacuum cleaner that Huxley did.
+As I finished the CSP discussion, the mother asked if this would help Olive avoid being scared of the vacuum cleaner like Huxley.
 The short answer is YES.
 But I had the guardian pull out the vacuum cleaner so I could explain in greater detail.

-As you can see in the above video, the approach was even working for Huxley, despite the fact he was already fearful of the vacuum.
+As you can see in the video above, the approach worked for Huxley.
+This was surprising since he was already afraid of the vacuum.

 But this is a great example of how spending a little time now will prevent a lifetime of headaches with Olive later.

-• Dont let the dogs play too roughly.
-Stopping them when they start to get excited and giving them a doggy time out until they calm down will help them learn and acceptable play level.
+• Don’t let the dogs play too roughly.
+Stopping them when they get excited and giving them a doggy time out will help them calm down.
+This will teach them an acceptable level of play.

 • If either dog tries to move away and the other doesn’t stop, it will be important that the humans intercede.